 #Drag and drop files

-Most users expect to be able to drag and drop files on the page.
-This functionality is well-supported by browsers and very easy to implement.
-Once you get the files, you need to do something such as uploading them to an API or read their content using the FileReader api.
+Most users expect to be able to drag and drop files onto the page.
+This feature is well-supported across browsers and straightforward to implement.
+Once you have the files, you can upload them to an API or read their content using the FileReader api.

 TypeScript